+Tanya Chutkan: Who is the judge overseeing Trump’s federal 2020 election case?

-Tanya Chutkan: Who is the judge overseeing Trump’s 2020 election probe case?
+Tanya Chutkan: Who is the judge overseeing Trump’s federal 2020 election probe case?

 DC district judge has already sentenced at least 38 people convicted of Capitol riot-related crimes